ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 ***Without Backend Server Running***

 There is an option to run the application using stubbed data.
 We use MirageJS to make this possible.
 See `mock-http.js` to see what HTTP requests are stubbed out.
 You may need to add additional ones.
-To use stubbed data, see `App.js` and uncomment the code `mockHTTP()`.
+To use stubbed data, see `App.js` and set the boolean `mockData` to `true`.

 ***With Backend Server Running***